 At one point Wesley Crusher was planned as a female character named Leslie Crusher, as the TNG creators thought the teenaged boy genius was too much of a cliché.
 (They were probably right.)
 Although considering that a female genius would have been Mary Sue, it was kind of a no-win situation.

-Ronald D. Moore considered bringing Captain Jellico back to be the commander of the Enterprise in the Alternate Timeline presented in the episode "Tapestry".
+Ronald D. Moore considered bringing Captain Jellico back to be the commander of the Enterprise in the Alternate Timeline presented in "Tapestry".

 One of the people who was considered a favorite for the role that eventually became Tasha Yar was Rosalind Chao, who later portrayed Keiko O'Brien.